-Rather than “Patient Terrier”, we chose to name the wine for a family story.
+Rather than “Patient Terrier,” we chose to name the wine for a family story.

-In 2002, we were judged #1 Pinot noir in the United States for the first crop from Halleck Vineyard Estate, harvested in 2001.
-This gave us the street-cred to make any wine we chose.
+In 2002, we were judged #1 Pinot Noir in the United States for the first crop from Halleck Vineyard Estate, harvested in 2001.
+This gave us the street cred to make any wine we chose.
 I hoped to make a Sancerre.
 I fell in love with Sancerre as a young man.
 It’s a remarkable Sauvignon Blanc from the Loire Valley in France.
-It was an accessible luxury at $5, back-in-the-day (OK, I’m dating myself:) Sancerre is bright crisp, refreshing and surprisingly complex, unlike its New World cousins.
+It was an accessible luxury at $5, back-in-the-day (OK, I’m dating myself:) Sancerre is bright, crisp, refreshing, and surprisingly complex, unlike its New World cousins.

-Prior to making a white wine, our fans were expecting another Pinot Noir from Halleck.
+Prior to making white wine, our fans were expecting another Pinot Noir from Halleck.
 We only had a few cases of our Estate Grown wine available.
 So we made our Three Sons Cuvee on the heels of our Estate Grown.
-We called it the “little brother” to our Estate, naming it after our three sons and included their names and ages on the bottle.
+We called it the “little brother” to our Estate, naming it after our three sons and including their names and ages on the bottle.
 This wine was an instant success, providing the opportunity to make our little passion project, the Sauvignon Blanc.
 We launched Little Sister in 2004.

 We chose the name “Little Sister” because we didn’t have a daughter, a little sister to our sons.
 Nor did we have a Sauvignon Blanc vineyard, a partner to our Estate Pinot Noir.
 So this wine is named as the Little Sister to our Three Sons.